EternityForest/KaithemAutomation/help.md

 ### /system/notifications/important

 Messages show highlighted in logs.
-Use for things that you want to be noticed, but don't neccesarily require immediate action, like when a connection has been established or restored with a server, The system boots up, or to notify of important events, store opening hours, etc. Routine things that happen frequently such as "main battery fully charged" shouldn't be put here.
+Use for things that you want to be noticed, but don't necessarily require immediate action, like when a connection has been established or restored with a server, The system boots up, or to notify of important events, store opening hours, etc. Routine things that happen frequently such as "main battery fully charged" shouldn't be put here.

 ### /system/modules/loaded